gwu-libraries/social-feed-manager/docs/use_cases.rst

 tweets tweeted by the corresponding account in Twitter.

 The fundamental, unique, unchanging identifier for a Twitter account is its numeric UID.
-The account owner can change the name of the account, but the UID will never change.
+The owner of a Twitter account might change the account's name, but the UID will never change.

 Each TwitterUser is intended to map one-to-one to a Twitter account.